Welcome to TeamEmond

 Bottom Line

-The housing market will be stronger for the rest of 2019.
-If you’d like to know more about your specific market, let’s get together to chat about what’s happening in our area.
+The housing market will be strong for the rest of 2019.
+If you’d like to know more about our specific market, let’s get together to discuss what’s happening in our area.

 Filed Under: First Time Home Buyers, For Buyers, For Sellers, Housing Market Updates, Monthly Skinny Video, Move-Up Buyers